Felipe II, King of Spain, Filipe I, King of Portugal

 The Royal Site of San Lorenzo de El Escorial; Credit – By Turismo Madrid Consorcio Turístico from Madrid, España – Monasterio EscorialUploaded by Ecemaml, CC BY 2.0, https://commons.wikimedia.org/w/index.php?curid=6581920

 Philip II was a devout Catholic and was vehemently against the Protestant Reformation.
-He felt the need to enforce Catholicism in the countries he governed and to forcibly repudiate the ever-increasing Protestantism with the Spanish Inquisition.
+He felt the need to enforce Catholicism in the countries he governed and to forcibly repudiate the ever-increasing Protestantism via the Spanish Inquisition.
 This led to numerous military conflicts with the Netherlands and with England, against which he sent the Spanish Armada on its unsuccessful mission in 1588.
 Due to the enormous gold and silver received from his American possessions, the Spanish Empire under Philip reached the height of its global supremacy including a flourishing of art and culture.
 Philip built The Royal Site of San Lorenzo de El Escorial (known as El Escorial) near Madrid, which served as a monastery, basilica, royal palace, burial pantheon, library, museum, university, school, and hospital.
 Today, it is still the traditional burial site of the Spanish royal family.
 Due to the many military conflicts, the power of the Spanish Empire was already declining towards the end of Philip’s reign.

 In 1578, King Sebastian of Portugal from the House of Aviz was killed in battle without any heirs, causing a succession crisis.
-He was succeeded by his elderly great-uncle Henrique who was a Cardinal of the Roman Catholic Church and had no descendants because he had taken a vow of chastity as a priest.
+He was succeeded by his elderly great-uncle Henrique, a Cardinal of the Roman Catholic Church who had no descendants because he had taken a vow of chastity as a priest.
 When Cardinal-King Enrique died two years later, three grandchildren of Manuel I, King of Portugal (1469 – 1521) claimed the Portuguese throne.
 Ultimately, the grandchild who was successful in his claim was Felipe II, King of Spain.
 The Iberian Union was the union of the Kingdom of Spain and the Kingdom of Portugal that existed between 1580 and 1640, under the Spanish Habsburg kings Felipe II, Felipe III, and Felipe IV who reigned in Portugal under the names Filipe I, Filipe II, and Filipe III.

 King Philip II of Spain; Credit – Wikipedia

 Toward the end of his life, Philip’s health suffered.
 In 1595, gout was causing him severe pain, making him nearly immobile, and a special wheelchair was made for him.
 He also suffered from recurring episodes of malaria.
 Philip’s daughter Isabella Clara Eugenia was a great comfort to him.
-She helped her father with government business, arranged his documents, read important messages, and translated Italian reports into Spanish for him.
+She helped her father with government business, arranged his documents, read important messages, and translated Italian reports into Spanish.
 During the last three months of his life, Philip was bedridden and in great agony.
 He died at the age of 71 on September 13, 1598, in his chambers at the El Escorial.
 Philip was buried in the Pantheon of the Kings, the mausoleum of the Spanish kings in the crypt of the palace church of the El Escorial.

 The Pantheon of the Kings at El Escorial; Credit – Wikipedia